Generic Name: cefotetan (SEF-oh-TEE-tan)

 - Keep this product, as well as syringes and needles, out of the reach of children and pets.
 Do not reuse needles, syringes, or other materials.
 Ask your health care provider how to dispose of these materials after use.
 Follow all local rules for disposal.

-- If you miss a dose of cefotetan, use it as soon as possible.
+- If you miss a dose of cefotetan, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
-Do not use 2 doses at once.
+Do not take 2 doses at once.

 Ask your health care provider any questions you may have about how to use cefotetan.